Vera Zasulich: Attempted assassination of Trepov

 In July 1877, General Fyodor Trepov, the governor of St. Petersburg, ordered the flogging of a political prisoner, Arkhip Bogoliubov, for failing to remove his cap in Trepov's presence.
 The act was illegal and caused outrage in revolutionary circles.
 When Zasulich, then living in St. Petersburg, read about the incident, she was horrified.
 She saw a parallel between Bogoliubov's humiliation and her own suffering at the hands of the state.
-After a period of planning, and with the knowledge of other revolutionaries including members of Zemlia i Volia, she decided to act.
+After a period of planning, and with the knowledge of other revolutionaries including members of Zemlya i Volya, she decided to act.